danforthcenter/datascience/docs/conda_envs.md

 Before working with `conda` environments, start by [installing conda](conda.md).

-!!! note
-    We recommend using `mamba` as a drop-in replacement for creating `conda` environments or installing packages.
-    You will need to have `mamba` installed first by running:

-    ```
-    conda install -n base -c conda-forge mamba
-    ```

 After installing `conda`, the only environment will be the default called `base`.
 You can install anything you like in `base` but we recommend limiting this to only the most essential commonly used tools you use because the larger an environment gets the more complicated the dependencies become.